 As the saying goes, “What goes around comes around.”
-For decades China has been the “go to” destination for US manufacturers that were looking for a less expensive and reliable source of offshore manufacturing.
+For decades China has been the “go to” destination for US manufacturing that were looking for a less expensive and reliable source of offshore manufacturing.

 However, beginning in 2009 China companies have been opening US manufacturing facilities, looking to reduce their cost of manufacturing while taking advantage of the American market.
 How can this be?
 China is supposed to be THE place to get products manufactured, right?
 Why would Chinese makers of automotive glass, shoes, paper, and chemicals, to name a few, invest billions of US dollars on greenfield projects (greenfield projects are when a parent company builds a foreign operation from the ground up) here in the United States?
 In 2015 a Chinese paper company invested $2 billion in a paper plant in Virginia expected to employ 2,000 people by the year 2020.
 In 2016, China companies invested over $1.9 billion in greenfield projects in the United States.
 And this US manufacturing trend is continuing.